 For Telenet, supporting social causes is more than a tradition: it is a fundamental part of our corporate culture.
 Every Telenet employee is given the opportunity one day a year to do paid voluntary work in one of the social projects for which Telenet provides structural support.
 Telenet employees also run, bike and play sport for good causes by participating in events like the 20km of Brussels, Antwerp 10 miles, or Kom op tegen Kanker.

 We drive regular internal communications using a variety of platforms and tools to ensure all employees are well informed.
-In 2018 special emphasis is put on building a new corporate story that is fully aligned with the employee values and the brand purpose, with the power to engage our employees and turn them into real Telenet ambassadors.
+Underpinned by a clear purpose, strong values and an inspiring corporate story, our internal communications have the power to engage our employees and to turn them into real Telenet ambassadors.

 Telenet encourages its employees to actively contribute and engage in the local community.
 And it pays: stimulating community engagement of employees gives the corporate culture a real boost!